SandraCalero/MooveBoard/README.md

 - **redux**

-  This project uses Redux to manage the state of the application.
-For this reason, the following is a comment about the structure of redux.
+  This project uses Redux to manage the status of the application, therefore, the structure of its folder is specified below.
-  This project has a root folder called redux structured as follows:

   ```
     redux